lolautruche/EzCoreExtraBundle/UPGRADE-2.0.md

 # UPGRADE FROM 1.x to 2.0

+## Template variables injection
+### Interface change for View parameters providers

+`\Lolautruche\EzCoreExtraBundle\Templating\ViewParameterProviderInterface` was deprecated in v1.1 in favor of `\Lolautruche\EzCoreExtraBundle\View\ViewParameterProviderInterface`.
+The old interface has been removed.
+All view parameter providers now **must** implement the new one.

 ## Themes
 Themes are no longer part of EzCoreExtraBundle.
 This feature has been extracted to [ezsystems/ezplatform-design-engine](https://github.com/ezsystems/ezplatform-design-engine).